 NSA snooped on online fantasy gamers is one way to put it.
 NSA paid a bunch of people to play online fantasy games is another way to put it.— Matt Stoller (@matthewstoller) December 9, 2013

 Looking back, I appear to have omitted a few of this year’s biggest stories including the deaths of James Gandolfini and Corey Monteith, the release of the PS4 and Xbox One, Doge, Google Glass and the entire western world, myself excluded, joining Netflix.
 But fuck it, you shouldn’t need me to tell you everything that happened in 2013.
 After all, you were there, right?

-Rather than joining Netflix, I give my uncle a tenner every month and tell him I don't want to borrow any of his DVDs.— James Martin (@Pundamentalism) December 17, 2013
+Rather than joining Netflix, I give my uncle a tenner every month and tell him I don't want to borrow any of his DVDs.— Pundamentalism (@Pundamentalism) December 17, 2013

 Yesterday, in part one of Bigger, Badder, Twerkier: The Ultimate Review of the Year, I promised to publish the best songs, tweets and selfies of 2013, but as usual I’ve rambled on for too long.
 Return here on Thursday instead and we’ll finally put this thing to bed with Sounds and Selfies – 2013’s Greatest Moments.

 Sad that our fun on Ed Uncovered is over for another day?
 Check out my pick of the year’s best articles below.
 Tomorrow, it’s back to business as usual as I search for Edinburgh’s best burrito .
 Burgers are so last week.